Nadejda Stancioff: Career

 As a young woman Stancioff worked as an aide to her father.
 Stancioff was fluent eight languages, including Bulgarian, English, French, German, Italian and Russian.
 Her linguistic skills, political acumen and patriotism were noted by Bulgarian Prime Minister Alexander Stamboliiski, of the Bulgarian Agrarian National Union, who recruited her to become his private secretary and interpreter.
 During this period she also promoted her brother Ivan's career, supporting his candidacy for a position in the newly established League of Nations.

 Stancioff served as the translator and first secretary of the Bulgarian delegation at the signing of the Treaty of Neuilly-sur-Seine in November 1919, then was a member of the Bulgarian delegation at the Lausanne Conference of 1922–1923 in Lausanne, Switzerland.
 According to her diary, she hoped to secure Bulgaria an outlet on the Aegean Sea during treaty negotiations and served as an intermediary between Turkish politician İsmet İnönü and British Foreign Secretary George Curzon.
 She became friends with İnönü, who had a Bulgarian mother-in-law.
 International media reported widely on Stancioff's presence at the conferences, calling her the "wonder woman of diplomacy."
 Ramananda Chatterjee referred to her in his magazine as "one of the most wonderful of living linguists."

-In July 1922, Stamboliiski endorsed Stancioff's appointment as first secretary of the Bulgarian Embassy in Washington, D.C, United States, becoming Bulgaria's first women diplomat in the Bulgarian Diplomatic Service.
+In July 1922, Stamboliiski endorsed Stancioff's appointment as first secretary of the Bulgarian Embassy in Washington, D.C, United States, becoming Bulgaria's first woman diplomat in the Bulgarian Diplomatic Service.
 She agreed to remain unmarried during her posting due to gender prejudices, but would urge her sisters to marry well.
 Her appointment and spinsterhood was again reported by the press, with the Minneapolis Sunday Tribune printing an article titled: “The Girl Who Must Not Marry to Be a Diplomat: She Promises to Be a Spinster, but Washington Wonders?”
 Her brother Ivan married Marion Mitchell, an American heiress.

 After Stamboliiski's assassination in June 1923, Stancioff resigned from diplomatic service.